Please ensure that you meet all the admissions requirements for the program you are applying for and follow the

 - Semester 1, 2019: apply by 31 October 2018

 Note: International students who are currently admitted to the Bachelor of Environments are required to submit their online application prior to the deadlines listed above.
-Additional documents such as a design portfolio and/or personal statement can be submitted up until July 6 for Semester 2, 2018 and November 30 for Semester 1, 2019.
-The same deadline as domestic applicants.
+Additional documents that may be required, such as a design portfolio and/or personal statement, can be submitted up until May 31 for Semester 2, 2019.

 Semester start dates are available in the Academic Calendar